 Board of Directors

-Dr Kupikile Mlambo
+Dr Kupukile Mlambo

 He holds a Ph.D. in Economics from Gothenburg University is Sweden an M.Sc.
 Economics from the University of Zimbabwe.

-Sibusisiwe Precious Bango
+Ms Sibusisiwe Precious Bango

-Ms Bango is a renowned business leader with in-depth entrepreneurial skills.
+Ms Bango is a renowned business leading with in-depth entrepreneurial skills.
 Currently she is Executive Director for Empretec Zimbabwe.
 She has detailed and expansive national, regional and international work, competences and experience spanning over 25 years in the private, public and NGO, development sectors, donors and UN agencies, the World Bank, and bi – lateral agencies.
 She has worked in countries in Sub-Saharan Africa (Eastern, Southern and Western) and exposure in South American countries and the Caribbean.

-Reginald Mugwara
+Mr Reginald Mugwara

 Reginald is a renowned financial economist.
 He is currently a director at the Trustee to The Mothers of Solar Trust, an NGO for the green economy.
 He is also a Director at R&B Financial Services, with his role being to provide demand driven technical and advisory services in economic and financial development solutions.